saikesana2010/Ganitha/README.md

-# Magine - Offline AI Math Solver
+# Ganitha - Offline AI Math Solver

-**Magine** is a production-grade, offline mathematics problem solver supporting Class 1–12 level problems across all syllabi (CBSE, ICSE, IB, State boards).
+**Ganitha** is a production-grade, offline mathematics problem solver supporting Class 1–12 level problems across all syllabi (CBSE, ICSE, IB, State boards).
 It provides step-by-step solutions using a hybrid approach: structured symbolic math engines (SymPy) for speed and accuracy, with local LLM fallback for complex problems.

 ---